velescore/veles-wiki/articles/en/Windows-Obfsproxy-Guide.md

 ***Step 1***

-* Now we are going build Obfsproxy.
-Obfsproxy requires Python, an open source programming language, so you’ll need to download it.
-Go to [python.org](https://www.python.org/downloads/) and download **version 2.7** and install it accepting all the defaults:
+* Now we are going build Obfsproxy. **Obfsproxy requires Python**, an open source programming language, so you’ll need to download it.
+Go to [python.org](https://www.python.org/downloads/) and **download version 2.7 and install** it accepting all the defaults:
 [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ***

 ***Step 2***

-* You’ll also need to get Visual C for Python, which you can download from [http://aka.ms/vcpython27](http://aka.ms/vcpython27), once you have downloaded it, install it with the default options:
+* You’ll also **need to get Visual C for Python**, which you can **download from [http://aka.ms/vcpython27](http://aka.ms/vcpython27)**, once you have downloaded it, install it with the default options:

 ***